 Ms. Moana Luamanuvae, Assistant Resident Representative – Operations

-Ms. Yvette Kerslake, Head of Environment & Climate Change Unit
+Ms. Yvette Kerslake, Assistant Resident Representative / Programme Manager - Environment & Climate Change Unit

-The Resident Representative is the most senior official for the MCO and also serves as the Resident Coordinator for the entire United Nations system in the country.
+The Resident Representative is the most senior official for the MCO.
 The Resident Representative is ultimately accountable for the quality and sustainability of UNDP interventions in the four programming countries under the purview of the MCO and for also ensuring that the MCO is in full compliance with UNDP policies and procedures.

 The UNDP MCO works in partnership with the four Governments (Cook Islands, Niue, Samoa and Tokelau), non-Government organizations, civil society and the private sector, as well as international development partners and other United Nations agencies.
 Within each of the four programme countries, the Government has designated the line Ministry dealing with aid coordination as the Government Coordinating Agency ensuring that UNDP provides the most relevant support to their Governments.